 The greatest con of SoFi Automated Investing is that it does not offer tax-loss harvesting.
 However, this is only relevant to non-IRA accounts.

 In addition to automatic rebalancing, SoFi automated investing supports automatic investments.
 Automatic investments are limited to $1,000 when coming from an external account (via ACH).
-Larger amounts, up to $50,000 are allowed if the money is coming from a SoFi Money banking account.
+Larger amounts, up to $50,000, are allowed if the money comes from a SoFi Money banking account.

 SoFi IRA Review